Recovery With Incomplete Knowledge: Fundamental Bounds on Real-Time Quantum Memories: Lower-Bounding Diamond Distance Using Entanglement Fidelity

 \section{Lower-Bounding Diamond Distance Using Entanglement Fidelity}

-We now consider the diamond distance as an important example of a generalized distinguishability measure and derive a lower bound using the entanglement fidelity difference between the two channels of interest.
-The diamond distance is relevant due to two important facts: $(1)$ it has a clear operational meaning in terms of the maximum probability of distinguishing between two channels in a quantum channel discrimination task \cite{acin2001statistical} and $(2)$ it satisfies the triangle inequality and hence also the chaining property, which is useful for bounding errors in fault-tolerant quantum computing (see Appendix~\ref{sec:chaining}).
+We now consider the diamond distance between any two quantum channels and show that it is lower bounded by the difference between their entanglement fidelities.
+This is generalized in Theorem~\ref{th:main_th} of Appendix~\ref{apx:gen_dist_meas}, where we show that the lower bound for any generalized distinguishability measure between the two channels is still fully determined by their entanglement fidelities.
+Besides the diamond distance considered here, fidelity and entropy-based distinguishability measures, such as Bures distance and quantum relative entropy, are also used to quantify the performance of recovery protocols, e.g. in Refs.~\cite{kubica2021using, beny2010general} and Refs.~\cite{junge2018universal, buscemi2016approximate}, respectively.
+Therefore, the results of this section (as well as the following sections) could be generalized for other distinguishability measures, in the light of Appendix~\ref{apx:gen_dist_meas}.

-In this section, I present a consequence of Theorem~\ref{th:main_th} that will prove useful for determining the role of incomplete knowledge in recovery protocols.
-But first, let us analytically compute the lower bound in Theorem~\ref{th:main_th} for the diamond distance.
+The diamond distance is especially relevant for two reasons: $(1)$ it has a clear operational meaning in terms of the maximum probability of distinguishing between two channels in a quantum channel discrimination task \cite{acin2001statistical}, and $(2)$ it satisfies the triangle inequality and hence also the chaining property, which is useful for bounding errors in fault-tolerant quantum computing (see Appendix~\ref{sec:chaining}).